openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 #### Branching

-As described in the [Repos](#repos) and [Syncing](#syncing) sections, the downstream repos will use it's a different branching strategy.
+As described in the [Repos](#repos) and [Syncing](#syncing) sections, the downstream repos will use a different branching strategy.

 The downstream repos will contain mirrors of the upstream repos, an overlay branch, and release branches that correspond to OpenShift releases.